 A better question, though, is have you heard of Lonzo’s agent and former Penn basketball player, Harrison Gaines?

-A recent helped unshed some of the mystery of Gaines.
+In the days following the NBA Draft, a helped unshed some of the mystery of Gaines.
 It describes how the 28-year-old Gaines, despite not having a single client playing in the NBA, was able to win over the Ball family.
 And while the article does discuss Gaines’ decisions to come to Penn and ultimately to transfer to UC Riverside after just two years with the Red and Blue, much still remained unclear about his time in University City.

 Unclear it shall remain no more.